Akshay-365/akshay-365.github.io/_posts/2025-08-02-ai-extension-chrome-screenshot.md

 # My Journey: Hacking a Chrome Extension to Automate a GenAI Course 🚀

 This story begins with a simple goal during my Tata micro-internship on Generative AI 🎓.
-I wanted to find a clever way to automate the course, not by skipping videos, but by using the course material itself—specifically, the images and screenshots—as input for an AI.
+I wanted to find a clever way to automate the course, by using the course material itself—specifically, the images and screenshots—as input for an AI.

 ### The Spark of an Idea 💡